ClimateImpactLab/carleton_mortality_2022/2_projection/README.md

 Toggles can be switched on or off allowing the user to selectively generate these charts.
 See the header of `generate_projection_figures.R` for further instructions on replicating figures.

+The code to produce Appendix Figure B2 which plots the 2080-2099 mean global surface temperature anomally of future climate projections from the surrogate model/mixed ensemble (SMME) can be found in [this separate repository](https://github.com/ClimateImpactLab/SMME-schematic-plot).

 ### 4. Produce the mortality impact values that populate Table 2, as well as in-text summary statistics using `4_in-text_stats/paper_intextstats.R`.
 `paper_intextstats.R` is the master script for summarizing projection output throughout the main text of Carleton et al. (2022).
 This script is also organized into six sections: